phillycommunitywireless/phillycommunitywireless/content/en/airmonitor.md

 ## Measuring Air Quality

-[Purple air monitors](https://www2.purpleair.com/) enable communities to engage in citizen science around pollution in their neighborhoods.
+[Purple air monitors](https://www2.purpleair.com/) enable communities to engage in citizen science around pollution in their neighborhoods, helping folks understand:

-1. If their air quality is good in their area
+1. If the air quality is good or not good in their area
-2. How it compares to other parts of the city.
+2. How it compares to other parts of the city

 <figure style="display: flex; align-items: center; flex-direction: column;">
     <img src="../../assets/images/installations/airmonitors/am5.jpg"